 - The student must enroll as an auditor immediately following the published late registration period and pay the auditing fee.

 A student may enroll as an auditor the week after the late registration period is concluded because those students taking the course for credit have first priority for all classroom space.
-Enrollment as an auditor is a manual process and the student should obtain an Audit Course Request form from the Office of Admissions and Records.
+Enrollment as an auditor is a manual process and the student should obtain an Audit Course Request form from the Student Forms website.
 No student auditing a course shall be permitted to change his or her enrollment to receive credit for the course.
 An auditing fee as established by California Education Code is payable at the time of enrollment as an auditor, with the exception of students enrolled in ten (10) or more semester units.